Top 30 Most Popular Mexican Foods- Best Mexican Dishes

 Chapulines (i.e. grasshoppers) are delicacies originating from the state of Oaxaca.
 During the chapulines season, they are sold in markets and street stalls and you can find them fresh or dried.
 They are eaten as a snack, with a taco, or with guacamole and tortillas.

 Marinated with salt and garlic, then sautéed on the griddle until they turn reddish and crispy, they are a surprising treat, very nutritious and with a high protein content.
 Probably one of the most exotic dishes you can try in Mexico.

 26. Flautas (Flutes)

-The flutes are traditional Mexican tacos made with rolled corn tortilla and filled with mashed potato, cheese, chicken, etc.
+The flutes are traditional Mexican tacos made with rolled corn tortilla and filled with mashed potatoes, cheese, chicken, etc.

 27. Torta Ahogada (Drowned Baguette)

 This is the most popular street food in the state of Jalisco.
-It’s a sandwich made with a bread called birote stuffed with confit pork meat immersed in a hot sauce based on dried chilies, vinegar, tomato, and spices.
+It’s a sandwich made with a local bread called birote and stuffed with pork confit immersed in a hot sauce based on dried chilies, vinegar, tomato, and spices.

 28. Carnitas (Confit Pork Meat)